When the Seahawks waived Shaquem Griffin, he leaned on his brother, turned down other teams and got back to work

-RENTON — Shaquem Griffin’s story of perseverance — overcoming the loss of his left hand when he was 4 and ultimately reaching the NFL — is one of the most inspiring and unique in sports history.
+RENTON — Shaquem Griffin’s story of perseverance — overcoming the loss of his left hand when he was 4 years old and ultimately reaching the NFL — is one of the most inspiring and unique in sports history.

-The traits that got him through that were on display again — if on a much more routine level, maybe — when Griffin was left somewhat blindsided on Sept.
+The traits that got him through that were on display again — if on a much more routine level, maybe — when Griffin was left somewhat blindsided Sept.
 5.

 On that day, Griffin found out he was being waived by the Seahawks.